syvrrr/fgstudio/README.md

 ## Getting Started
-To get started with the project, clone the repository and open the `index.html` file in your browser.
-Ensure you have an internet connection to load external libraries.
+> To get started with the project, clone the repository and open the `index.html` file in your browser.
 ---